linkel/nand2tetris/08/README.md

 ```

 And it seems like I could use push constant giving it the special address, and use the subtraction I have already written in chapter 7 to do the part that calculates what ARG is now.
 From a clean code perspective it feels a little janky to use a push constant and give it the label instead--feels like that should be another function, or should leave a comment about the function's overloadedness.
 Not 100% sure if it works yet though so will play with it.

+## Pointers

+Still not 100% instant knowledge for me when it comes to storing, for example, LCL in a temp variable.
+LCL is a fixed location in memory meant to store the address to the start of local variables.
+So if I am storing the address to which LCL points to then that's TEMP = LCL?
+Versus storing the actual memory fixed location of LCL, which would be TEMP = *LCL?
+I'd probably never be intending to do the latter.
+Gonna have to double check my call and return function to make sure I'm not conflating these two things in my generated assembly code.

+## *ARG = pop()
+I don't think I completely understand this step.
+We're popping off the top of the stack into ARG.